KroNton/ROS-GUI/README.md

 # ROS-GUI
-template packages for creating GUI for ROS applications using QT-creator
+template packages for creating GUI for ROS applications using QT-creator in C++

 ## install ROS Qt Creator Plug-in